-Attend one of our open house events, where you can speak with admissions staff and Roanoke students as well as compare notes with other students who, like you, are looking for the right college.
+On Saturdays, we offer an information session and tour in the fall and spring.
+During our Visit Days, speak with admissions staff and Roanoke students as well as compare notes with other students who, like you, are looking for the right college.

 If you're planning a visit to Roanoke College, you'll find a beautiful campus in a classic college town, with a vibrant city and beautiful countryside just minutes away.
 We're only 10 minutes from the Roanoke-Blacksburg Regional Airport, with direct flights to more than nine cities in the Midwest and East Coast.
 We're 3-4 hours by car from Charlotte, N.C., Richmond, Va., and Washington, D.C.

 Come see our college and stay awhile!
 The Roanoke Valley offers you the best of both city and country life, with great restaurants, shopping and museums, plus a host of opportunities for outdoor recreation and adventure.